-The first rule of Fight Club the West Span is to NEVER enter the boat channel!
+The first rule of the West Span is to NEVER enter the boat channel!
 To dive the West Span of the Blue Heron Bridge, enter the water on the right side of the beach.
 This side of the bridge is where many divers see seahorses!
 If you stay close to the bridge footings, you will see where the boat channel begins.
-Fortunately for us divers, it’s pretty easy to recognize, as the last set of bridge footings looks like a wall.
+Fortunately for us divers, it’s pretty easy to recognize, as the last set of bridge footings looks much different than the rest and there’s a wall in the middle.
 Once you reach the wall, do not explore any further west.
 The other side of the wall is the boat channel.

 With the West Span of the Blue Heron Bridge having many smaller organisms, take your time.
 You can explore the pilings by zig-zagging back and forth.
 Make sure to scope out the growth below and between the pilings as well as the bottles/cans/trash that cover the West Span.
-From our experience, there are always fire worms and scorpion fish here, so watch where you put your hands (Wear gloves!).
+From our experience, there are always fire worms and scorpion fish here.
 Both will cause a ton of pain!
 The max depth here is about 20ft.

 What You May See At The Blue Heron Bridge: